 - Salt and pepper

 - Add beef, onion, oil, garlic powder, oregano, salt, pepper, lemon juice and broth to the Instant Pot.
 Cover and turn the valve to “sealing.”
-Press manual and set the timer for 30 minutes.
+Press manual/pressure cook button and set the timer for 25 minutes (high pressure).

-- Once the timer beeps let the meat sit in there for 15 minutes before opening.
+- Once the time is up let the pot sit undisturbed for 15 minutes.
+Then move the valve to venting.
 Open the pot and stir.
 Season to taste with salt and pepper.

 - Make the tzatziki sauce.
 Combine yogurt, cucumber, dill, salt and garlic in medium bowl.
 Stir until creamy and combined.
 Salt and pepper to taste.

-- Serve beef over pita folds with Tzatziki sauce, onions, tomatoes and lettuce.
+- Serve beef over pita folds with Tzatziki sauce, onions, tomatoes, lettuce and feta.

 My Instant Pot took 10 minutes to come to pressure, then 25 minutes of cooking time plus 15 minutes of releasing the pressure.
 So the total time in the pot was 50 minutes.